damalis/full-stack-apache2-website-for-everyone-with-docker-compose/README.md

 docker-compose down
 ```

-to remove portainer container and the other containers
+to remove portainer and the other containers
 ```
 docker rm -f $(docker ps -a -q)
 ```